Chulio Road residents voice concern about possible O'Reilly's construction

 All outdoor activities must cease by 11 p.m., according to the latest amendment.

-For those looking to start a hobby farm, grazing animals -- such as goats, cows and horses -- will be permitted in suburban residential zoning areas provided the lot meets a minimum five acre standard with an additional two acres per each additional animal up to a maximum of four animals.
+For those looking to start a hobby farm, grazing animals — such as goats, cows and horses — will be permitted in suburban residential zoning areas provided the lot meets a minimum 5-acre standard with an additional 2 acres per each additional animal up to a maximum of four animals.

-However, the planning commission voted to amend the section applying to chickens, asking for a residential lot with a one acre minimum.
+However, the planning commission voted to amend the section applying to chickens, asking for a residential lot with a 1-acre minimum.
 No roosters are allowed and a person can only have up to four hens.
-The coop must be set back a minimum of 25' from all property lines.
+The coop must be set back a minimum of 25 feet from all property lines.

 The amendments will go before the Floyd County Commission for a final vote and public hearing at their Nov.
 24 meeting at 6 p.m. at 12 E. Fourth Ave.